SPSS: Versions and ownership history

 SPSS was released in its first version in 1968 as the Statistical Package for the Social Sciences (SPSS) after being developed by Norman H. Nie, Dale H. Bent, and C. Hadlai Hull.
 Those principals incorporated as SPSS Inc. in 1975.
 Early versions of SPSS Statistics were written in Fortran and designed for batch processing on mainframes, including for example IBM and ICL versions, originally using punched cards for data and program input.
 A processing run read a command file of SPSS commands and either a raw input file of fixed-format data with a single record type, or a 'getfile' of data saved by a previous run.
 To save precious computer time an 'edit' run could be done to check command syntax without analysing the data.
 From version 10 (SPSS-X) in 1983, data files could contain multiple record types.

 Prior to SPSS 16.0, different versions of SPSS were available for Windows, Mac OS X and Unix.

 SPSS Statistics version 13.0 for Mac OS X was not compatible with Intel-based Macintosh computers, due to the Rosetta emulation software causing errors in calculations.
 SPSS Statistics 15.0 for Windows needed a downloadable hotfix to be installed in order to be compatible with Windows Vista.

 From version 16.0, the same version runs under Windows, Mac, and Linux.
 The graphical user interface is written in Java.
 The Mac OS version is provided as a Universal binary, making it fully compatible with both PowerPC and Intel-based Mac hardware.

-SPSS Inc announced on July 28, 2009 that it was being acquired by IBM for US$1.2 billion.
+SPSS Inc announced on July 28, 2009, that it was being acquired by IBM for US$1.2 billion.
 Because of a dispute about ownership of the name "SPSS", between 2009 and 2010, the product was referred to as PASW (Predictive Analytics SoftWare).
 As of January 2010, it became "SPSS: An IBM Company".
 Complete transfer of business to IBM was done by October 1, 2010.
 By that date, SPSS: An IBM Company ceased to exist.
 IBM SPSS is now fully integrated into the IBM Corporation, and is one of the brands under IBM Software Group's Business Analytics Portfolio, together with IBM Algorithmics, IBM Cognos and IBM OpenPages.

-Companion software in the "IBM SPSS" family are used for data mining and text analytics (IBM SPSS Modeler), and realtime credit scoring services (IBM SPSS Collaboration and Deployment Services).
+Companion software in the "IBM SPSS" family are used for data mining and text analytics (IBM SPSS Modeler), realtime credit scoring services (IBM SPSS Collaboration and Deployment Services), and structural equation modeling (IBM SPSS Amos).

 SPSS Data Collection and SPSS Dimensions were sold in 2015 to UNICOM Systems, Inc., a division of UNICOM Global, and merged into the integrated software suite UNICOM Intelligence (survey design, survey deployment, data collection, data management and reporting).

 (Interactive Data Analysis)

-IDA (Interactive Data Analysis) was a software package that originated at what formerly was the National Opinion Research Center (NORC), at the University of Chicago.
-Initially offered on the HP-2000, somewhat later, under the ownership of SPSS, it was also available on DEC's DECSYSTEM-20.
+IDA (Interactive Data Analysis) was a software package that originated at what was formerly the National Opinion Research Center (NORC), at the University of Chicago.
+Initially offered on the HP-2000, somewhat later, under the ownership of SPSS, it was also available on MUSIC/SP.
 Regression analysis was one of IDA's strong points.